 2. Do your due diligence and get in touch with the local council

 Which brings us to step 2 of choosing and securing the right location.
 Most public space if not all is licensable, so getting in touch with your local council for that area to find out if the space where you would like to run your sessions requires a license is very important.
-Although some areas don't require a license for temporary activity, if you are planning to establish your bootcamp long term, getting in touch with the council in your local area and investing in licensing will ensure you can use that location now and long-term.
+Although some areas don't require a license for temporary activity, if you are planning to establish your outdoor bootcamp long term, getting in touch with the council in your local area and investing in licensing will ensure you can use that location now and long-term.

 If the council discovers you are training on their land without a license and have gone against their bylaws, not only can they kick you out, but they can also deny any future license requests.
 This can be a huge hindrance for new bootcamp owners and can result in serious consequences when trying to grow their business in a specific area.
 Make sure you are not one of them and get in contact with the right people to ensure you go through the correct processes and obtain your space legally.